Safety & Education

 - If you smell gas . . .

 We add an odorant to your natural gas so you can detect a leak should one occur.
-If you think you might have a gas leak, call us at our toll-free number: 877-267-4764
+If you think you might have a gas leak, leave the area immediately.
+Do not light any matches, use a telephone of any type, operate any light switches or electrical devices, or pull plugs from outlets.
+Any of these could ignite accumulated gas.
+When you and everyone else are clear of the area, call us at our toll-free number: 877-267-4764

 - Buy appliances with the American Gas Association Blue Star Seal